gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 Make sure to mention the merge request that the ~"technical debt" issue or ~"UX debt" issue is associated with in the description of the issue.

+## Technical debt in follow-up issues

+It's common to discover technical debt during development of a new feature.
+In the spirit of "minimum viable change", resolution is often deferred to a follow-up issue.
+However, this has limited value unless a commitment to address the debt is made.
+As technical debt reduces development velocity, it's important to keep it under control.

+Before accepting resolution of technical debt in a follow-up issue, maintainers should check that that fix is not trivial, and that the contributor (or their team) can commit to scheduling the issue within the next 3 releases.

+Trivial fixes can - and should - be addressed within the same MR.

+If a commitment to address the issue in the foreseeable future cannot be found, the maintainer must make a value judgement on whether the problem deserves an issue at all.
+If the commitment is lacking because the issue is neither trivial nor valuable, then perhaps no issue needs to be made after all.
+If a commitment is lacking because technical debt is being unfairly neglected, then maintainers should generally insist on resolution of the issue upfront, to protect development velocity.

 ## Stewardship

 For issues related to the open source stewardship of GitLab,